k-int/folio-grails-module-demo/README.md

 ### FOLIO Descriptors

-Sample deployment/module descriptors are provided which assume a foler layout as set out at the head of this document, and expose a single hello service.
+Sample deployment/module descriptors are provided which assume a foler layout as set out at the head of this document, and expose a single hello service along side the tenant support endpoint.